 How to Know: After a minute or so you’ll get a Software Update notification

 Solution: Keeping system software up to date is one of the best things you can do as part of a Mac maintenance routine.
-Let it run, install the updates, and reboot.
+Let it run, install the updates and reboot.

 Anytime any computer is running very low on disk space, the computer will slow down dramatically, and Macs are no different.
 The reason is fairly simple; between the operating system and all your apps, a lot of temporary cache files are generated, and things are swapped in and out of memory and to the disk as needed.
 If your disk is full, those actions take longer because older cache files and swap files must be deleted before new ones can be generated, which creates a stall before any further system process can be taken.
-This whole thing can be painfully slow especially on traditional hard disk drives, and can leave any Mac feeling as slow as molasses.
+This whole thing can be painfully slow especially on traditional hard disk drives and can leave any Mac feeling as slow as molasses.

 How to Know: Checking available hard disk space is a cinch, just go to the desktop and open any folder, then pull down the “View” menu and select “Show Status Bar”.
-Now look at the bottom of the Finder window you opened, if the number of available space is less than several GB’s, you should take action.
+Now, look at the bottom of the Finder window you opened, if the number of available spaces is less than several GB’s, you should take action.
 If the number is 0, you need to take immediate action!

-Solution: The best thing to do is clear out files you don’t need any more.
-First, go to your Downloads folder and remove stuff you don’t need because it can fill up awfully quick if you don’t clear it out yourself.
+Solution: The best thing to do is clear out files you don’t need anymore.
+First, go to your Downloads folder and remove stuff you don’t need because it can fill up awfully quickly if you don’t clear it out yourself.
 Next, recover disk space by downloading a free app like OmniDiskSweeper to discover where all your storage went.
 Delete unnecessary files.
 When finished, reboot the Mac, because rebooting will cause temporary caches to clear out and that can often free up space as well.

 There is no bigger slowdown to encounter than when you run out of available RAM.
 When you run out of RAM, virtual memory takes over, and virtual memory is slow because it relies on your hard disk to store information needed for apps and OS X to run rather than keeping that information in super-fast RAM.

-How to Know: Open “Activity Monitor” from the /Applications/Utilities/ folder, click on the “System Memory” tab at the bottom, and look at the colorful pie chart.
+How to Know: Open “Activity Monitor” from the /Applications/Utilities/ folder, click on the “System Memory” tab at the bottom and look at the colorful pie chart.
 If you don’t see any green, you’re running low on “Free” memory, and you can check just how low by looking at the “Free” item.
 “Inactive” is another potentially valuable resource to look at.